Tim Anderson Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 29th in MLB.

-- The Guardians' 3.85 team ERA ranks eighth among all league pitching staffs.
+- The Guardians' 3.83 team ERA ranks ninth among all league pitching staffs.

-- Guardians pitchers combine to give up the 10th-fewest home runs in baseball (49 total, one per game).
+- Guardians pitchers combine to allow 50 home runs (one per game), the ninth-fewest in baseball.

-- The Guardians will send Allen (1-1) to the mound for his sixth start of the season.
-He is 1-1 with a 3.04 ERA and 29 strikeouts through 26 2/3 innings pitched.

-- In his last appearance on Thursday, the left-hander went 5 2/3 innings against the Chicago White Sox, allowing one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.